Bachelor Of Community Mental Health, Alcohol And Other Drugs

 On successful completion of this subject students will be able to:

 a.
-Critically review the stages of crisis and formulate early intervention and preventative strategies.
+Describe the stages of crisis and the formulation of early intervention and preventative strategies within a complex multidisciplinary setting.

 Semester two